Ahmad-Khaled/-journeyWithMe/content/about/index.md

 When I'm not coding or learning about new technologies, I enjoy spending time with my family, reading a good book, practicing tennis, or going to the gym.

 Thanks for stopping by!
-I hope you enjoy reading my blog and learning more about my work and interests as it grows and evolves.
+As my blog continues to evolve, I hope you'll join me on this exhilarating journey of discovery and innovation.

 # Contact Me